LioK251/mp3converter/README.md

 # 🎵 Audio Converter Web

-A powerful web application for converting MP3 audio files to MIDI format using Transkun, with support for YouTube and TikTok video downloads.
+A powerful web application for converting MP3 audio files to MIDI format using Transkun, with support for YouTube, TikTok, and Discord CDN link downloads.
 The application also includes a QWERTY sheet converter for MIDI files, allowing you to play music directly on your keyboard.

 ## ✨ Features

 - 🎹 **MP3 to MIDI Conversion**: Convert MP3 audio files to MIDI format using Transkun
-- 📺 **YouTube & TikTok Support**: Download and convert audio directly from YouTube and TikTok videos
+- 📺 **Multi-Platform Support**: Download and convert audio directly from YouTube, TikTok, and Discord CDN links
 - ⌨️ **QWERTY Sheet Converter**: Convert MIDI files to QWERTY keyboard sheet notation for easy playing
 - 🎨 **Modern Web Interface**: Beautiful, responsive UI with real-time progress tracking
-- 📜 **Conversion History**: Track all your conversions with thumbnails and metadata
+- 📜 **Conversion History**: Track all your conversions with thumbnails and metadata, with delete functionality
 - ⚙️ **Customizable Settings**: Fine-tune QWERTY sheet conversion parameters
 - 🚀 **Real-time Progress**: Monitor conversion progress with visual indicators
 - 💾 **Download Management**: Easy download of MIDI and sheet files
 - 🎯 **Async Processing**: Non-blocking conversions for better user experience
 - 🔄 **CUDA/CPU Toggle**: Switch between GPU (CUDA) and CPU processing with a simple toggle switch
+- 🌐 **Auto-Browser Launch**: Automatically opens your browser when starting the application

 ## 📋 Requirements